 Climate change is the challenge that will define our generation.
 In a rapidly changing world we are on track to see temperatures rise by more than three degrees by 2100 if immediate action is not taken to curb global carbon emissions.

-Your money is powerful - there is more than £2 trillion invested in UK pensions*.
-And we’re working hard on your behalf to unlock the power of pensions and invest in the transition to a low carbon economy.
+Your money is powerful - there is £3 trillion invested in UK pensions1.
+And we’re working hard on your behalf to unlock the power of pensions and invest in the transition to a low-carbon economy.

 How we plan to make a positive difference

-Our research shows that our customers care about climate change and we believe that the best outcome for you is that, collectively, we achieve the goals of the Paris Agreement and this informs our strategic goals.
+Our research shows that our customers care about climate change and we believe the best outcome is that, collectively, we achieve the goals of the Paris Agreement and this informs our strategic goals.
 We're committed to:

 "We are mutually responsible for delivering a good standard of living for this and future generations."

 We are responsible for managing over £150 billion4 of your money.
 It can play a significant part in helping society transition to a sustainable world whilst providing positive investment returns.

 Rising to the challenges

 We believe that companies that provide solutions to the challenges humanity faces do better than companies that cause problems.

 We’re building on our responsible investment heritage to develop more solutions so you can invest in the low-carbon transition.